-Radzen apps can connect to Oracle support databases.
+Radzen apps can connect to Oracle databases starting from 12c version.
 All you need to do is specify the connection string.
 Radzen will discover the schema and create an OData service which will expose the tables as OData entities.

 This tutorial will show you how to connect to a Oracle database, read, add, update and delete data.

 Quick video - CRUD pages from Oracle data source

 - Step 1: Create and configure the application

 - Step 2: Add the Oracle data source

 Create a new Radzen application by following the first step from the quickstart guide.